dominodatalab/domino-research/bridge/README.md

 ### Option 1: Try Bridge in our Hosted Sandbox
 <a name="try-bridge-in-our-hosted-sandbox"></a>

-We're hosting a sandbox version of Mlflow with Bridge at [mlflow.research.dominodatalab.com](https://bit.ly/2W7wy2h).
+We're hosting a sandbox version of MLflow with Bridge at [mlflow.research.dominodatalab.com](https://bit.ly/2W7wy2h).
 Try the following in the sandbox:

 #### Query the model version running in production